Ammonolysis

 Organic compounds such as alkyl halides, hydroxyls (hydroxyl nitriles and carbohydrates), carbonyl (aldehydes/ketones/esters/alcohols), and sulfur (sulfonyl derivatives) can all undergo ammonolysis in liquid ammonia.

 Organic synthesis

-Mechanism: ammonolysis of esters
+Mechanism: Ammonolysis of Esters

 This mechanism is similar to the hydrolysis of esters, the ammonia attacks the electrophilic carbonyl carbon forming a tetrahedral intermediate.
 The reformation of the C-O double bond ejects the ester.
 The alkoxide deprotonates the ammonia forming an alcohol and amide as products.

 Of haloalkanes

-On heating haloalkane and conc. ammonia in a sealed tube with ethanol, a series of amines are formed along with their salts.
+On heating a haloalkane and concentrated ammonia in a sealed tube with ethanol, a series of amines are formed along with their salts.
 The tertiary amine is usually the major product.